cccbr/runningatower/content/docs/ringingroom/_index.md

 # Sound

 Consider the sound levels in the ringing room good.
 If it is too echoey, consider a carpet or large rug may reduce this.
 Curtains and soft furnishings may also help.
 If the bells “shout” down through a trap door, or through the stair door, some form of insulation may reduce or redress the matter.

-Further advice may be available from your local Society or the ***[CCCBR](../glossary/#cccbr)***.
-If the problem is larger then consult a professional.
-There is further information at [Oxford Diocesan Guild sound control](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fodg.org.uk%2Fwordpress%2Fwp-content%2Fuploads%2F2020%2F05%2FODG-Sound-Control-Booklet-v2.doc&wdOrigin=BROWSELINK)).
-N.B.
-This document is to be updated.

 Consider the external acoustics.
 The bells may cause annoyance to neighbours if especially loud.
 There may be a professional means of reducing this.

+Further advice may be available from your local Society or the ***[CCCBR](../glossary/#cccbr)***.
+If the problem is larger then consult a professional.
+There is further information at [sound control (CCCBR)](https://cccbr.org.uk/wp-content/uploads/2021/01/Mike-Banks-noise.pdf).

 ## Other areas to consider